Welcome to our digest of news and views that affect us kids on the Far Side Of 55.

 We could say the same about the Social Security Benefits Program.

-Instead, here’s a layperson friendly explanation of how you can get more out of the program: click on the following blue link: How To Maximize Social Security Benefits
+Instead, here’s a layperson friendly explanation of how you can get more out of the program: click on the following blue link: How to Maximize Your Social Security Benefits

 Simple Happiness Truths: